Thiago-S-Sousa/AutoFlex/README.md

 ## Licença

 Copyright © By Thiago Santos.
-Todos os direitos reservados.
-Nenhuma parte deste site pode ser reproduzida sem a permissão expressa do detentor e autor
+Este projeto está sob a licença [MIT](./../LICENSE) license